The HyperTexts

 Ann Drysdale

-Ann Drysdale is a British poet and editor.
-She was born near Manchester, raised in London, married in Birmingham, ran a smallholding, brought up three children on the North York Moors, and now lives in South Wales.
-She was a journalist for many years, writing, among other things, the longest-running byline column in the Yorkshire Evening Post, which she later made into a series of books.
-Her recent publications have included two memoirs, Three-three, Two-two, Five-six and Discussing Wittgenstein, both from Cinnamon Press, and a quirky guidebook in the Real Wales series, Real Newport, from Seren.
+Ann Drysdale, who died on August 16, 2024, was an accomplished British poet and editor.
+She was born near Manchester, raised in London, married in Birmingham, ran a smallholding, brought up three children on the North York Moors, then later moved to South Wales.
+She was a journalist for many years, writing, among other things, the longest-running byline column in the Yorkshire Evening Post, which she later turned into a series of books.
+Her other publications included two memoirs, Three-three, Two-two, Five-six and Discussing Wittgenstein, both from Cinnamon Press, and a quirky guidebook in the Real Wales series, Real Newport, from Seren.
 Of her four volumes of poetry from Peterloo, the most recent, Between Dryden and Duffy, appeared in 2005.
-A fifth collection, Quaintness and Other Offences, was recently published by Cinnamon Press.
-Her poems have won prizes in the Manchester, Cardiff, Peterloo, Housman Society, Bridport and National poetry competitions and she is the current holder of the Dylan Thomas Prize for poetry in performance.
+A fifth collection, Quaintness and Other Offences, was published by Cinnamon Press.
+Her poems won prizes in the Manchester, Cardiff, Peterloo, Housman Society, Bridport and National poetry competitions and she was the holder of the Dylan Thomas Prize for poetry in performance.

 Friday